afzafri/UiTM-Timetable-Generator/README.md

 ## Installation

 Drag and drop all files into your server/localhost.
-Adjust `config.php` that suite your need.
+Adjust `config.php` to suite your need.

 ## Usage